 Once the entire ICSI process has been completed, it is also important to note the morphological characteristics of the oocytes: polar body, cytoplasm, perivitelline space, zona pellucida, etc.

 Finally, the oocytes are stored in culture plates in the incubator, waiting to assess whether fertilization has taken place.
+This takes approximately 24 hours.

 Depending on the stage of embryo development, some parameters will be evaluated: